Disney Cruise Online Check-in

 Finishing Up

 After you pick your port arrival time, you will be asked to read the cruise contract.
 It’s a long doc with all the fine print.
 Save it off to read more later.
-You’re all checked in!
+You should read it though.

 Port Canaveral